chrisgrieser/nvim-chainsaw/README.md

 The plugin provides a globally accessible function `Chainsaw`, specially designed for debugging `nvim_lua`.
 Given a variable, it automatically pretty-prints the variable, its name, and the location of the log statement call, all in a much more concise manner.
+If using [snacks.nvim](http://github.com/folke/snacks.nvim) as notification plugin, the notification will also be syntax highlighted.

 You can use it by setting a custom log statement like this: